geoserver/geoserver.github.io/_posts/2023-11-23-geospatial-techno.md

 The Windows installer provides an easy way to set up GeoServer on your system, as it requires no configuration files to be edited or command line settings.

 #### Installation
-- GeoServer requires a Java environment (JRE) to be installed on your system, available from [OpenJDK](https://openjdk.org) or [Adoptium](https://adoptium.net) for Windows installer, or provided by your OS distribution.
+- GeoServer requires a Java environment (JRE) to be installed on your system, available from [Adoptium](https://adoptium.net) for Windows Installer, or provided by your OS distribution.
 For more information, please refer to this link: https://docs.geoserver.org/latest/en/user/installation/index.html#installation

 Consider the operating system architecture and memory requirements when selecting a JRE installer.
 32-bit Java version is restricted to 2 GB memory, while the 64-bit version is recommended for optimal server memory.
 Utilizing JAI with the 32-bit JRE can enhance performance for WMS output generation and raster operations.
 - Install JRE by following the default settings and successfully complete the installation.